shaferslockett/casserole-api/README.md

 ## Running the Application
 **To run the application locally:**
-1. Ensure that docker is installed in your environment and running.
+1. Ensure that Docker Desktop is installed on your environment and running.
+For further information, see [Docker docs](https://docs.docker.com/desktop/).
 2. From the command line, navigate to the project root directory.
 3. Run the following command to build the image: `docker build -t casseroleapi .`
 4. Run the following command to run the container: `docker run -p 8000:8000 casseroleapi`